-Please be assured that in line with Scottish Government guidance, our B&Bs remain open for business in areas where they are permitted to do so, and they are implementing all the hygiene, cleaning and social distancing measures required to keep guests and B&B owners safe.
+Please be assured that in line with Scottish Government guidance, when our B&Bs are able to re-open for business, we will be implementing all the hygiene, cleaning and social distancing measures required to keep guests and B&B owners safe.

 When you book a stay with one of Scotland's Best B&Bs, the owner can inform you about their Covid policy.
 This may include arranging a specific check-in time and breakfast time with you.
 Some of our members are only allowing one household (or extended household) to stay in their establishment at any given time.
 Simply ask your chosen B&B owner if you require more information about their Covid policy prior to your arrival.